-We at Skelton’s Heating and Cooling are AC experts and know a thing or two about water leaks.
+We at Skelton’s Heating, Cooling & Plumbing are AC experts and know a thing or two about water leaks.
 Read below for some common causes of leaks and what to do if your AC is leaking water into or around your home!

 Are AC Leaks Dangerous?